 The Red Sox went all out in a pregame ceremony honoring David Ortiz as he plays his final regular season game at Fenway Park.
-Time Sports

 The Boston Red Sox, declaring David Ortiz as perhaps the greatest player in franchise history, treated him with such a magnificent and celebrated farewell ceremony Sunday, you almost forgot they still have a postseason to attend.